radiusxyz/docs/introduction/lighthouse.md

 1. **Seller (`Proposer`)**
    * **Role**: The Proposer is an entity with the signing key responsible for submitting blocks.
    * **Responsibilities:** Includes the winning builder's transactions in the Top-of-Block (ToB) for the assigned slot.
    * **Block Creation**: The rollup sequencer acts as the proposer, constructing the block by including the builder's bundle.
 The proposer ensures the block includes both ToB and BoB.
-Ultimately, the sequencer is fully responsible for the final block contnet, managing the complete execution of transactions.
+Ultimately, the sequencer is fully responsible for the final block content, managing the complete execution of transactions.
 2. **Buyer (`Builder`)**:
    * **Role**: The Builder constructs the content of the block.
    * **Responsibilities:** Purchases the right to include transactions in ToB for a designated slot.